 The Benefit of DevOps on the Customer Experience: Transparency

-Transparency translates to integrity and that means showing the highs with the lows in terms of downtime and uptime percentages.
+Transparency translates to integrity and that means showing the highs with the lows in terms of website downtime and uptime percentages.
 It also means, be specific with your visibility.
 Don’t just say something is “UP”, offer performance metrics; conversely, in the event of an outage, update frequently, keep your users informed, and show off your track record with historical data.

 Transparency for your customers and userbase is easy in the form of a Status Page, whether public, or prepared for a specific tier of customers or stakeholders, a Status Page is a clear way to convey downtime, metrics, and component status for services and other aspects of your platform.
 A private status page can also be useful internally for incident response and IT teams.